engineering with a concentration in naval engineering

 - Be active in leadership roles within their professional and technical societies.

-View the Naval Engineering Curriculum
+View the Bachelor's in Engineering with a Naval Engineering Concentration Curriculum

 Our undergraduate programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.
 Read the program missions, objectives, and outcomes for more information.
 For enrollment and graduation data, click here.